fictional-tribble-2/ABI/README.md

 In this manual we will be using `Node.js`, `web3` (^0.20.6) and `truffle-contract` to operate with contracts.

-In order to use Wings contract you need to have contracts ABI.
+In order to use Wings contracts you need to have contracts ABI.
 In the `./abi` folder you can find the following contracts artifacts:
  - `Wings.json`
  - `DAO.json`
  - `CrowdsaleController.json`

-Here is a small example of how to initiate `Wings` contract:
+Here is an example of how to initiate `Wings` contract:

 ```js
 const contract = require('truffle-contract')